 – Vion Food Group

-The Professional Doctorate in Engineering (PDEng) program Data Science is a two-year post-master’s program.
+The Engineering Doctorate (EngD) program Data Science is a two-year post-master’s program.
 It qualifies students with an MSc degree in mathematics, statistic and computer science to become top-level professionals.
-Candidates for the PDEng Data Science are creative problem solvers with excellent technical skills.
-A major part of the PDEng program Data Science is working on real-life projects with partners in the data science ecosystem.
-PDEng trainees help industry and business with their decision making processes based on real, actionable data.
+Candidates for the EngD Data Science are creative problem solvers with excellent technical skills.
+A major part of the EngD program Data Science is working on real-life projects with partners in the data science ecosystem.
+EngD trainees help industry and business with their decision making processes based on real, actionable data.